oss-review-toolkit/ort/plugins/package-managers/gradle-inspector/README.md

 Due to this setup of the [GradleInspector], the [OrtModelBuilder] can actually be debugged.
 To do so, create a run configuration in IntelliJ IDEA that runs `ort analyze` and sets the *VM options* to `-Dorg.gradle.debug=true`.
-Also, create another *Remote JVm Debug* run configuration with default settings.
+Also, create another *Remote JVM Debug* run configuration with default settings.
 Now, when debugging the first run configuration, it will block execution of the Gradle plugin until the remote debugger is attached by debugging the second run configuration, and any breakpoints in the [OrtModelBuilder] will be hit.